 - 1. Specify corresponding security settings for the wireless network of the router. - 2.
 Select the WPS Enable checkbox. - 3.
 Click the Apply button. - 4.
-Save the settings and close the web-based interface (click the icon menu displayed when the mouse pointer is over the System caption in the top left part of the page, then click the icon (Logout))
+Save the settings and close the web-based interface (click the icon Save) in the menu displayed when the mouse pointer is over the System caption in the top left part of